-Why do I have to order a scene to analyze it in Explorer?
-How is that different from what I have been viewing in Explorer?
+Why do I have to order hosted data to analyze daily scenes in Explorer?
+How is that different from what I already see in Explorer?

-When you order a scene for analysis in Explorer, it contains information beyond the visual attributes (like spectral bands for example).
-We prepare the full-resolution, multi-spectral imagery upon customer's request.
+When you order hosted data for analysis in Explorer, it contains information beyond the visual attributes (like spectral bands).
+We process and host the full-resolution, full bit-depth spectral data upon a customer's request.

-These images are different from the imagery that you view in Explorer, which is a compressed JPEG that we make for every image we collect every day.
+These scenes are different from the search results that you preview in Explorer, which is a compressed JPEG that we add to our imagery catalog, for every image we take everyday.
 We primarily use the JPEG in Explorer so that you can zoom around and view imagery quickly and efficiently, all over the world.
 If you’d like to inspect a specific area, you can order a scene with more capabilities for further analysis.

 Can I order any type of scene for analysis in Explorer?

-Currently, PlanetScope 4band, PlanetScope Orthotiles and RapidEye Orthotile contain surface reflectance capabilities.
+Currently, PlanetScope 4band, PlanetScope Orthotiles and RapidEye Orthotile are supported.
 If you order other types of imagery, the order will not go through.

 Does ordering a scene for analysis in Explorer cost money?

-How long will I have access to the scene that I ordered?
+How long will I have access to the hosted data that I ordered?

-Customers will have access to the scene for 1 year.
+Customers will have access to the hosted data for 1 year.
 If you would like something different, please contact email@example.com.